Institute Benjamenta: Relation to the novel

 Though the film follows the same basic structure as the novel, its plot is more limited.
 The film does not depict the ending of the novel, in which Jakob travels to a nearby city and meets his brother.
 The film remains almost exclusively focused on the institute once Jakob arrives there.

 The Quays have characterized the film as a parallel universe of the novel.
 The film sometimes makes figurative aspects of the novel into literal objects in the film.
-One reoccurring theme in the film is that many objects are seen vibrating, such as forks or bells.
+One reccurring theme in the film is that many objects are seen vibrating, such as forks or bells.
 Parallels have been drawn between these vibrations and the frequent theme of music in Walser's writing.
-Also, in one passage of the book Jakob describes a staff member at the school as like a monkey, but in the film a literal monkey takes the role of that staff member.
+Also, in one passage of the book Jakob describes a staff member at the school as like a monkey, but in the film a literal monkey takes the role.
 In addition, while Jakob wonders about the activities of Herr and Lisa Benjamenta in the novel, the film clearly displays an incestuous relationship.
 The conclusion of the film, however, differs from the book.
-It shows Herr and Jakob's departure from the institute in surreal scene of the two in a fish bowl rather than Jakob's literal journey back to town in the book.
+It shows Herr and Jakob's departure from the institute in a surreal scene of the two in a fish bowl rather than Jakob's literal journey back to town in the book.